thoughtbot/laptop/README.md

 Customize in `~/.laptop.local`
 ------------------------------

-Your `~/.laptop.local` is run at the end of the Laptop script.
+Your `~/.laptop.local` is run near the end of the Laptop script.
 Put your customizations there.
 For example: